CrowdHailer/useful-music/project/README.md

 - Message for failed to delete item because of purchases
 - admin controller redirects to login page if needed
 - search results have page hardcoded, i.e. loose search on next page (already happens)
+- move all session helpers from the public router

 - catalogue to destroy associated items when deleting piece
 - solution to stringifying keys in admin/pieces_controller_test